APU Vs. CPU Which Performs Better? [iGPU worth your Money?]

 Is APU Similar to Integrated Graphics?

 When AMD first introduced the A series APUs, those were not as capable as it’s now.
 Ryzen processors became more powerful, integrating Vega graphics.
-Furthermore, it turned out to be as powerful as entry-level dedicated GPUs.
+Later, it turned out to be as powerful as entry-level dedicated GPUs.

-Hence, the battery life of a laptop is arguably the most concerning aspect, power efficiency acquired a new level with APUs.
+Hence, the battery life of a laptop is arguably the most concerning aspect; power efficiency acquired a new level with APUs.
 Because the need for a separate energy consumption unit like a dedicated integrated GPU is minimized in APU.

 If you’re wondering whether all CPUs have integrated graphics or not, go through the embedded article.